GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 </div>

-I am an assistant professor in the Computer Science and Engineering department at UConn.
+I am an assistant professor in the School of Computing at UConn.
 I am also an affiliated member at the Connecticut Advanced Computing Center (CACC) and the Engineering for Human Rights Initiative.
 Before joining UConn, I spent a while exploring the entrepreneurship world.
 I cofounded CacheCash, a startup that came out of my PhD thesis! and I was a Cryptographer at NuCypher.
 Now, I am a scientific advisor at Sunscreen Tech and The Melon, a 2023 Foresight Institute fellow, and a 2023/2024 TLDR fellow at Uniswap Foundation.

 I received my PhD in Computer Science from Columbia University in 2019, where I was a member of the Cryptography Lab and the Data Science Institute.
 During the PhD, I was fortunate to have Allison Bishop and Tal Malkin as my advisors.